Mcube728/Archer/README.md

 # Archer
 This is a script to install a few basic programs in Arch Linux.
 I have made scripts for both desktop environment(XFCE) and window manager(i3) only setups, but you can hack the script to use your preferred Desktop Environment/Window Manager.
+These scripts have taken a lot of inspiration from Rick Ellis' <a href="https://github.com/rickellis/ArchMatic">Archmatic scripts</a>

 Terminal -> rxvt-unicode<br>
 web browser -> Firefox, Lynx<br>